Set in our Ways

 July 8, 2019

 This can happen at any age, but it is a behavior often adopted by the elderly.
 This behavior is happening in the US in greater numbers and is becoming a growing concern for the seniors’ friends and family.
 More and more these seniors refuse to hear anything that defies their set beliefs, or their worldviews.
-Why does this really matter?
+Does it really matter if we get set in our ways?
 It matters because it is a sign that these people no longer want to be fully engaged in the world, learn new things, or think deeply about important life/cultural issues specific to their areas of interest or expertise, as in the case of my friend who is a literary scholar.

 Now for some good news!
 You, or a loved one can avoid the above scenario by making different choices.
 Remember, if you don’t like the way your life is going, you have the power to re-choose.

 I could go on, but I think you get the idea.
-The goal is to challenge your brain, force yourself to think and learn about new things.
+The goal is to challenge your brain, force yourself to think and learn about new things – to no longer be set in our ways.
 Before too long, I wouldn’t be surprised if your memory is better, and you look five years younger!

 Until next time…Be Vibrant!